rshin1209/bgan_eps/README.md

         [loop] -- Number of BGAN-EPS rounds (5-20 recommended based on available computation resources)

 #### Step 3: Entropy Analysis
+Refer to entropyanalysis.ipynb
 ##### Step 3.1: Entropy Profiling

 ## Contact
-Please open an issue in Github or contact wook.shin@vanderbilt.edu if you have any problem in BGAN-EPS.
+Please open an issue on GitHub or contact wook.shin@vanderbilt.edu if you encounter any issues or have concerns.

 ## Citation
-1. Shin, W.; Ran, X.; Yang, Z. J. Accelerated Entropic Path Sampling with a Bidirectional Generative Adversarial Network.
+Shin, W.; Ran, X.; Yang, Z. J. Accelerated Entropic Path Sampling with a Bidirectional Generative Adversarial Network.
 The Journal of Physical Chemistry B 2023, 127 (19), 4254-4260.
 DOI: 10.1021/acs.jpcb.3c01202.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.